Offices worldwide

 • passport-size photos.

-Depending on the inverter’s situation and background, they might be required to provide additional documents.
+Depending on the investor’s situation and background, they might be required to provide additional documents.

 How to get St Kitts and Nevis citizenship by real estate investment: a step-by-step guide